yguenduez/nerd-neck/report.md

 To be as small as possible, the esp32s3 from seeed xiao, a microcontroller unit (MCU), is used.
 It comes with a small form factor and can be directly soldered to a Lithium-Polymer (LiPo) battery for which it has an integrated circuit to load the battery.
-This already solves the battery goal of this project.
+This already solves the battery-driven goal of this project.

 To measure the person's bad posture, it is enough to measure the orientation of a person's back.
 Therefore, we use an inertial measurement unit (IMU), that gives us the orientation information with its gyroscope values.